skip to content

 University central provision includes safety courses.

-The International Student Office offers workshops at the beginning of October for new students coming to the UK for the first time.
 The Language Centre's pre-sessional English for Academic Purposes course includes orientation and induction.